mikegoatly/lifti/docs/content/en/docs/Index construction/WithQueryParser.md

 ---
-title: "WithQueryParser"
+title: "Query parser configuration"
-linkTitle: "WithQueryParser"
+linkTitle: "Query parser configuration"
 weight: 5
 description: >
-  Prescribes how the QueryParser implementation should be configured for the index.
+  Configure how the LIFTI query parser should operate for the index.
 ---

 ## Configuring the default LIFTI `QueryParser`